CalamityAdam/iot/rails/projects/ninety_nine_cats_i/README.md

     to `'APPROVED'` or `'DENIED'`.
 In your migration, set the default to `'PENDING'`.
 * Add an inclusion validation on `status`.
-* Add NOT NULL constraints and presence validations.
+* Add NOT NULL constraints and presence [validations][validations].
 * Add an index on `cat_id`, since it is a foreign key.
 * Add associations between `CatRentalRequest` and `Cat`.
-* Make sure that when a `Cat` is deleted, all of its requests are also deleted.
+* Make sure that when a `Cat` is deleted, all of its rental requests are also deleted.
 Use `dependent: :destroy`.

 ### Custom Validation